suki-max/Book_Management_System/README.md

 ## 🌟 Overview

-**BookBuddy** is a modern, full-stack e-commerce web application built with the MERN stack (MongoDB, Express.js, React.js, Node.js) specifically designed for selling books online.
+**BookBuddy** is a modern, full-stack e-commerce web application built with the MERN stack (MongoDB, Express.js, React.js, Node.js) specifically designed for managing books online.
 The application features a beautiful, responsive design with Tailwind CSS and provides a complete shopping experience for both customers and administrators.

 ## ✨ Key Features